kubernetes/website/docs/home/contribute/participating.md

 Automation assigns reviewers to pull requests, and contributors can request a review with a comment on the pull request: `/assign [@_github_handle]`.
 To indicate that a pull request requires no further changes, a reviewer should add comment to the pull request `/lgtm`.
-A reviewer indicates technical accuracy with a `lgtm` comment.
+A reviewer indicates technical accuracy with a `/lgtm` comment.

 Reviewers can add a `/hold` comment to prevent the pull request from being merged.
 Another reviewer or approver can remove a hold with the comment: `/hold cancel`.